 Each piece of Alaska Native art has a rich history attached to it.
-With techniques passed down for hundreds of years, and designs passing the test of time, each region has its own celebrated style as well.
+Unique techniques have been passed down for hundreds of years, and each region has its own celebrated style as well.
 In recent decades, Alaska Native art has made exciting forays into modern art, giving new life to old tradition.

 The annual Alaska Federation of Natives Convention is the largest gathering of Alaska Native people each year.
 Held annually in October, thousands of AFN delegates attend from all regions of Alaska.
 Almost all event are open to the public; many people are drawn in by dancing, art and food.
 The Alaska Native Arts and Craft Fair, open during convention hours, has more than 100 Alaska Native artists selling their wares.